PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 *  TV station „Mūsų TV“ provide public service.
 In example exist e.Service who is not a public service like Protonmail who has statement "private email service that uses end-to-end encryption and zero-access encryption to protect your communications".
 The difference between public and private service is that for the private service(s) are required to complete these procedures: Identification > Authentication > Authorization.
 Best example of similar private service(s) - Youtube "social media" platform.
 Of course exists Apps who uses their own Business Account to re-stream the service content.
 *  According provided jurisdictional document the disinformation means that this misinformation information are speaded deliberately.
-This should mean that subject did that on the purpose.
+This could mean that subject did that on the purpose.
 The Jurisdictional Act also provide a lot ties with the Lithuanian Republic and it's Independence & Sovereignty.
 *  Exists and could exists news aggregators who include similar misinformation and disinformation related content to their news with one exception.
 This exception is the rule to place correct label to it.
 This has a lot of similarities for smookers who get to purchase cigarettes with horrible labels and glued Truths to it.
 It seems that e-cigarette(s) does not include this requirement.
 *  The news content is related with "full-scale invasion" [hrw.org](https://www.hrw.org/tag/russia-ukraine-war).
 Does media & news aggregators referencing this organization and use their content, i.e. contacts [hrw.org](https://www.hrw.org/about/get-local/paris)?
 ```